mui/mui-x/docs/data/date-pickers/custom-views/custom-views.md

 ## Year button

-This button allows users to change the selected month in the `year` view.
+This button allows users to change the selected year in the `year` view.

 ### Component props